-Check out this list of 12 meteor showers to stay up for in 2023.
+Check out our list of 12 meteor showers to stay late up for in 2024.
 The year is setting up to be a great one to get outside and behold some celestial fireworks.
-Six are in darker skies with the moon phase at less than 50% full.
+Five are in darker skies with the moon phase less than 50% full.

 Be sure to read our meteor showers article if you are unfamiliar with terms such as “radiant point” or how to best prepare and view these wondrous events.

-It’s also important to know how long after sunset is dark enough to see the showers.
+It’s also important to understand how long after sunset is dark enough to see the meteor showers.
 Learn more about the time it takes to become dark after sunset.

 If you have a particular meteor shower of interest, use the “Article Contents” table above, which will take you directly to any of the showers on this list.